ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour distribution

-We choose five parameters to characterise the SN~Ia environment, all described in Sect. \ref{sec:ztfdr2}: colour $(g-z)$ (local and global), stellar mass (local and global) and the dimensionless Directional Light Ratio \citep[dDLR,][]{Sullivan_2006, Gupta_2016}.
-We then fit the subsamples in two ways: \begin{enumerate} \item Fitting the full model on each subsample.
-This allows us to assess if $c_\mathrm{int}$ and $\sigma_c$ vary as a function of the environment. \item Fitting only $\tau$ per subsample, while keeping the supposedly intrinsic distribution parameters ($c_\mathrm{int}$, $\sigma_c$) fixed to the values of the full sample (as done in \citealt{Brout_Scolnic_2021}). \end{enumerate}
+To further investigate our physical interpretation of the model, we split our sample according to various environmental properties.
+If they are indeed intrinsic, the Gaussian parameters $c_\mathrm{int}$ and $\sigma_c$ should be independent of the environment, while the dust-related parameter $\tau$ should become insignificant in dust-free environments.
+We chose five parameters to characterise the SN~Ia environment that are all described in Sect. \ref{sec:ztfdr2}: colour $(g-z)$ (local and global), stellar mass (local and global), and the dimensionless directional light ratio \citep[dDLR, a normalised measure of the distance between a SN and a neighbouring galaxy, see][]{Sullivan_2006, Gupta_2016}.
+We then fitted the subsamples in two ways: \begin{enumerate} \item We fitted the full model on each subsample.
+This allowed us to assess whether $c_\mathrm{int}$ and $\sigma_c$ varied as a function of the environment. \item We fitted only $\tau$ per subsample but fixed the supposedly intrinsic distribution parameters ($c_\mathrm{int}$, $\sigma_c$) to the values of the full sample (as was done in \citealt{Brout_Scolnic_2021}). \end{enumerate}

-The resulting fitted parameters are shown in Fig.~\ref{fig:colour_comparison}.
-As illustrated in this figure, $c_\mathrm{int}$ and $\sigma_c$ appear to be independent from environment.
-The sole visible variation is the redder average colour $c_\mathrm{int}$ of SNe~Ia from locally massive environments (\prov{$2.6\sigma$}).
-But, accounting for the look elsewhere effect (LEF, 15 trials, $\Delta c_\mathrm{int}$, $\Delta \sigma_c$ and $\Delta \tau$ in five environmental splits), this variation is only at the \prov{$1.5\sigma$ level}.
-We thus conclude that $c_\mathrm{int}$ and $\sigma_c$ are independent from environment, reinforcing the claim that they correspond to an intrinsic SN~Ia colour distribution.